shun4423/ggplot2_GUI/README.md

 Therefore, dot plots and box plots are provided, but no bar plots.

+Detailed settings such as color, font, and graph size are available.

 # Requirement

 R.studio is 2021.09.0+351, R is 4.1.1.